au-re/generator-react-exhibit/generators/app/templates/_README.md

 **NOTE:**

-Only comments with the `@export` tag will be shown in the documentation.
+- Only comments with the `@export` tag will be shown in the documentation.
-Only comments of a component with a demo will be shown.
+- Only comments of a component with a demo will be shown.

 To view your component documentation run:

 ```shell
 npm start
 ```

+Then open http://localhost:3000/ to see your library documentation.

 ## Building your components